homelab-bg/docker-dns-stack/README.md

 - Adjust cache sizes in `unbound.conf`
 - Modify `num-threads` based on CPU cores
 - Tune AdGuard cache settings via web interface

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Test changes thoroughly
-4. Submit a pull request

-## 📄 License

-[Add your license information here]

----

-**Note**: This setup is designed for home lab environments.
-Ensure proper firewall rules and security measures are in place before exposing to external networks.